MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-firstline-workers/shifts/microsoft-staffhub-to-be-retired.md

 #### What happens to corporate announcements in StaffHub?-FOLLOWUP

-#### How do I move my team custom fields from StaffHub to Teams?-FOLLOWUP
+#### How do I move my team custom fields from StaffHub to Teams?

-Export custom fields from your StaffHub teams to a XYZ file, and then import them to Teams.
+There are no current plans to support custom fields in Teams.

+Be sure to check the [roadmap](https://www.microsoft.com/en-ca/microsoft-365/roadmap?rtc=1) to stay on top of upcoming features in Teams.

 #### Is time clock export and download supported in Shifts?